 The palette panel contains an icon section with quick access to commands used to manage the palette.

 - - Edit the selected color.
 The selected color can also be edited by double-clicking the color.
 This opens the color selector view.
 Select a new color and press Ok.
 The selected palette color is replaced with the new color.

 - - Add a new color to the palette.
 The button opens the color selector view, where the new color and its attributes are specified.
 Confirm the new color by pressing Ok.
 The new color is inserted at the end of the palette (scroll to the end to see the color).

 - - Create a new color group in the palette.
-This button opens the color group view (described in the previous section) where the new group options are set.
+This button opens the color group view, where the new color group options are set.
 If the new color group is created from the selected palette colors, select the Palette option in the Colors field.
 The selected colors will be moved to the new group.
 Colors for the group can be extracted from the palette, the selected objects, the current canvas or the whole document.

 - - Remove the selected colors from the palette.
 The removal of colors can be undone only if the edited palette is the document color palette.

-- - Open a menu if available external palettes.
-External palettes can be scanned from folders and may be in formats supported by other applications, or in VectorStyler specific formats.
+- - Open a menu of available external palettes.
+External palettes can be scanned from folders (specified in the Folders section of the Preferences view) and may be in formats supported by other applications, or in VectorStyler specific formats.
 The palette is opened in a new panel.
 See the Managing Palettes section on how to work with multiple palettes.

 These commands control the display mode of the palette.

 - Sorting menu contains sorting options when displaying the palette.
-These commands will not reorder the colors in the palette.
-The sorting is applied only for the order in which the colors are displayed.
+These commands will not reorder the colors in the palette, instead the sorting is applied only for the order in which the colors are displayed.